 The Cohort tool measures your users' behavioral patterns by organizing them into related groups and tracking them against a target action over time.
 In Indicative, a cohort is created by first identifying a set of users who performed an Event or series of Events.
 Then, the cohort is segmented by time and/or properties.

-Cohort are most commonly used for:
+Cohort is most commonly used for:

-- Identifying trends in the user life cycle.
+- Identifying trends in the user life cycle

 - Understanding user engagement over time